Texas Clean Air Project

 With our legal action against Shell Oil in 2009 and now against ExxonMobil, we're taking a powerful stand against Texas' biggest air polluters.

-We're also creating precedent that will reverberate throughout the oil industry and put renewed pressure on the government to stand up for our health.
+We're also creating a precedent that will reverberate throughout the oil industry and put renewed pressure on the government to stand up for our health.

 The latest in our court case